-- Apply a systematic knowledge to recognize the issues in the key areas of finance - Conduct a literature review to employ an appropriate conceptual framework to approach the research problem - Design research method and choose a research strategy, - Perform financial and economic analysis using the appropriate software packages - Conclude valid reasons for the findings, based on valid research methods, analysis and arguments - Prepare the final report in accordance with the academic guidelines
+- Apply a systematic knowledge to recognize the issues in the key areas of finance - Conduct a literature review to employ an appropriate conceptual framework to approach the research problem - Design research method and choose a research strategy, - Perform financial and economic analysis using the appropriate software packages - Conclude valid reasons for the findings, analysis and arguments - Prepare the final report in accordance with the academic guidelines

--
+• ,

-The students should submit a dissertation and face a viva-voce.
-The dissertation should be prepared adhering to the guidelines approved by the
+Evaluation The students should submit a dissertation and face a viva-voce.
+The dissertation should be prepared adhering to the guidelines approved by the Faculty.

-Evaluation Faculty.

-Interim presentation -10 %
+• Interim presentation -10 %

-Dissertation-70 %
+• Dissertation-70 %

-■ Viva-voce -20 %
+• Viva-voce -20 %